stevebroll/stevebroll.github.io/index.md

   </div>
 </div>

-I am an First-Year Statistics PhD Student at Cornell University, working with Dr. Martin Wells on high-dimensional data and extreme value theory. <br>
+I am a First-Year Statistics PhD Student at Cornell University, working with Dr. Martin Wells on high-dimensional data and extreme value theory. <br> <br>

 I finished my B.S. in Statistics at Texas A&M University in 2020.
 My primary advisor was Dr. Irina Gaynanova, who helped me write an R package 'iglu' that handles metric calculations and visualizations for data from Continuous Glucose Monitors (CGMs).
 <br/> <br/>